massimofasciano/ec_weather/README.md

 ## ec_weather

-Get current weather conditions from Environment Canada from this site: https://dd.weather.gc.ca/citypage_weather/xml/
+Get current weather conditions from Environment Canada at this site: https://dd.weather.gc.ca/citypage_weather/xml/

 Data is parsed from XML and displayed either in plaintext (temperature or relative humidity) or as a JSON object containing the current conditions.

 Most elements in the data structure use the Option type so it should deal with missing fields in the XML.
 In the JSON output they appear as null.